 Circumcision is a controversial subject.
 Parents want to make the best decisions for their children - including circumcision - but it can be confusing trying to make a decision with so many differing opinions and misinformation.
 This article includes some FAQ's on infant circumcison with facts to help you decide.

-Coconut oil is gaining huge momentum worldwide for being a super oil - containing anti-bacterial, anti-viral and anti-fungal properties.
-It smells divine, will save you money buying a heap of lotions and potions, is better for the planet and your baby’s skin.
-Here are 5 ways you can use coconut oil on your baby.
+Coconut oil contains anti-bacterial, anti-viral and anti-fungal properties.
+It smells divine, saves you money buying a heap of baby products and is better for the planet and your baby’s skin.

 Colic babies are notorious for being very fussy and unsettled - and formula is not always the answer.
 Here's what you need to know about having a baby with colic.

 Conjunctivitis can be very unpleasant for both mother and baby, and is highly contagious.
 Find out the different causes of conjunctivitis as well as conjunctivitis treatments to help your baby be as comfortable and happy as possible.